mbellabah/mbellabah.github.io/_posts/2024-08-11-silence-the-usurper.md

 On ivory keys yellowed by disuse,

-Notes that once flowed in Music’s exhalation,
+Notes that once flowed in Music’s exaltation,

-Choke on thick cobwebs woven as a permanent burial shroud.<br><br><br>
+Choke on thick cobwebs woven as a burial shroud.<br><br><br>

 Silence, the usurper, draws him to her breast,